-Peter co-founded Nanocomp Technologies, Inc. in 2004 and serves as its President and Chief Executive Officer.
+Peter co-founded Nanocomp Technologies, Inc. in 2004 and serves as its Chief Executive Officer.
 Prior to founding Nanocomp Technologies, Peter was the President and CEO of Cambridge Research & Instrumentation Inc. in Woburn, MA, an early stage liquid crystal technology company, where he commercialized optical products for telecommunications and high-performance imaging systems.

 Previously, he spent a fifteen-year career with Millipore Corporation, a Fortune 500 leader in separations technology, in Sales, Marketing, Technical Services, and as a Vice President and General Manager.

 He is the holder of one patent, and co-inventor of several pending patents.
-He also serves as a member of the Board of Directors of the New Hampshire High Technology Council, is a member of the National Science Foundation's Center for High-Rate Nanomanufacturing Industrial Advisory Board, and is a member of United States Senator Jeanne Shaheen's Small Business Advisory Council.
+He also serves as a member of the Board of Directors of the New Hampshire High Technology Council, is a member of the National Science Foundation's Center for High-Rate Nanomanufacturing Industrial Advisory Board,

 John Gargasz has over 25 years of experience executing business strategies and maximizing the Return On Investment (ROI) for high-tech business founders and investors.